bitcoinfacts/glacierprotocol.github.io/_docs/deposit/generate-cold-storage-data.md

         into the Quarantined Scratchpad on the other quarantined computer.

-    1. Generate new cold storage data information using your entropy
+    1. Generate new cold storage data information using your entropy:

        **On the Q1 computer:**
-        1. Run GlacierScript to generate the private keys.
+        1. Run GlacierScript to generate the private keys:

            In the command below, you'll need to specify the number of keys required by your multisignature withdrawal policy.